A World of Flavour: 5 Travel-Inspired Cookbooks

 Even before pandemic travel restrictions, there was the joy of browsing through a regional cookbook when the travel bug bit.
 After all, the best cookbooks are more than just a collection of recipes, but also a travel guide of sorts.
 They give a glimpse of the culture, community and scenery of a region, and perhaps, through the author’s personal stories, a window into another way to live.
 And now more than ever a trip to the bookshelf can help us escape the isolation and stress of a global pandemic.

-Here, we’ve rounded up some new cookbooks to bring home the flavours of a far-flung destination.
+Here, we’ve rounded up some of our fave cookbooks to bring home the flavours of a far-flung destination.

 A popular vacation spot for Italian locals, the beautiful sun-drenched sister island of Sicily serves up Mediterranean cuisine that is like the place itself — rustic and relaxing, simple but fresh.
 Seasoned chef and food writer Letitia Clark invites you into her home on this island paradise with easy to prepare recipes like roast chicken stuffed with ricotta and chard, coupled with a fresh salad of celery, orange, anchovy and hazelnut.